rackerlabs/support-how-to/content/cloud-servers/create-a-new-user-and-grant-permissions-in-mysql.md

 ### Log out

-After you have finished making changes, use the following command to safely exit MySQL:
+After you have finished making changes, use the following command to exit MySQL safely:

     EXIT;